 Amintra® Heparin Affinity Resin

-The base matrix is made of cross-linked porous agarose.
+The base matrix is made of cross linked porous agarose.
 The particles have an open pore structure with good mass transfer properties to large protein molecules.
-Heparin is immobilized to the base matrix by reducing amination method.
+Heparin is immobilized to the base matrix by the reduced amination method.